zeke/devcenter-scraper/content/md/heroku-postgres-follower-databases.md

 Use `heroku pg:wait` to track status
 ```

 Preparing a follower can take anywhere from several minutes to several hours, depending on the size of your dataset.
-The `heroku pg:wait` command outputs the provisioning status of any new databases and can be used to determine when the follower is up-to-date.
+The `heroku pg:wait` command outputs the provisioning status of any new databases.

 ```term
 $ heroku pg:wait